-The FCC cited Panasystem Corp., a California-based online electronics retailer, for importing and marketing counterfeit smartphones marked with unauthorized or invalid labels falsely indicating that the devices were certified by the FCC.
-The FCC investigation identified the smartphones imported by Panasystem as counterfeit Samsung models.
-Although these devices were labeled with seemingly-valid FCC Identifiers, the investigation showed that Samsung neither manufactured the devices nor authorized the FCC Identifier labels.
+The FCC cited Panasystem Corp., a California online electronics retailer, for importing and marketing counterfeit Samsung smartphones marked with unauthorized or invalid labels falsely indicating that the devices were certified by the FCC.
+Although these devices were labeled with seemingly valid FCC Identifiers, the investigation showed that Samsung neither manufactured the devices nor authorized the FCC Identifier labels.
 The investigation also revealed that another set of smartphones imported by Panasystem contained counterfeit BlackBerry model 9790 devices.
 These smartphones were labeled with invalid FCC Identifiers, which rendered them illegal for sale in the United States.